pointfreeco/syncups/SyncUps-StackBased/Readme.md

 However, they also have cons:

 * Stack-based navigation is not concise.
-For example, our Standups app has a finite set of navigation paths that make sense, and stack-based navigation allows for non-sensical paths.
+For example, our SyncUps app has a finite set of navigation paths that make sense, and stack-based navigation allows for non-sensical paths.
 For example, the  record screen can only ever happen after the detail screen, yet it's possible to construct a path like this: `[.record, .detail]`.